 In late September, the Census Bureau mails out a notification letter to all identified facilities indicating that the CJRP data request forms will soon arrive in the mail.
 The letter also indicates the reference date for the census and the type of information that will be requested.
 Respondents are given a contact number for the Census Bureau in case they have questions or problems.

-In mid-October, the Census Bureau mails data requests to respondents representing nearly 4,000 public, private, and tribal residential juvenile facilities.
+In mid-October, the Census Bureau mails data requests to respondents representing public, private, tribal, and U.S. territory residential juvenile facilities.
 Some state and regional agencies provide CJRP data for more than one facility under their jurisdiction.

 Data are to be returned by the end of November.
 In early January, facilities that have not yet responded are sent a reminder notice and asked to send a completed response by the end of January.
 Census staff begin telephone calls to the facilities and central reports that had not responded by that time.
 The Census Bureau closes out data collection in mid-July.
 Processing of the data, including error checks, imputation, and editing, continues until the following September.